Deebo Samuel Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- Against the Vikings, Samuel totaled 42 receiving yards in only career matchup, 27.5 fewer than his over/under for Sunday's game.
+- Samuel's 42 receiving yards in his one matchup against the Vikings are 27.5 fewer than his over/under for Sunday's game.

-- Samuel did not have a touchdown catch in that game against the Vikings.

-- This week Samuel will face the NFL's 26th-ranked pass defense (273.0 yards allowed per game).
+- The Vikings are conceding 273.0 passing yards per game this season, the NFL's 26th-ranked pass defense.

 - The Vikings' defense is 15th in the league, giving up 1.7 passing touchdowns per game.